aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/pivot-tables/_index.md

 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, PivotTables
 ---

-## Working with pivot tables on an Excel file.
+## Working with pivot tables on an Excel file

 - [How to get pivot tables information from Excel worksheet.](/cells/pivot-tables/get-all/)
 - [How to get pivot table information by index from Excel worksheet.](/cells/pivot-tables/get/)